Alex-q-z/RacGo/README.md

 # instructions
 Press "p" to pass/skip the current round.
-Press "s" to save the game.
+Press "s" to save the game to a saving file.
-Press "l" to load a saved game.
+Press "l" to load a saved game from a saving file.